moondance-labs/tanssi-docs/learn/framework/xcm.md

 Another common use is remote execution, which sends a message to an appchain and triggers some action.
 If the destination chain is EVM-compatible, appchain A can call a smart contract deployed on appchain B, for example.

+## Fees {: #fees }

+A user executing a transaction on an appchain must pay the fees derived from computational effort associated with the task, and cross-chain execution is no exception to this rule.
+In cross-chain communication, a message requires execution on at least two different chains, and the user needs to pay for the fees associated with the computational effort made by every chain involved.

+For example, if a user on appchain A wants to call a smart contract on appchain B, the user must include instructions in the XCM message to provide an asset that appchain B accepts as payment for its services to cover the associated fees.
+Once this valid asset is provided, the execution can now be bought on the destination chain.

+Reserve a valid asset?
+I don't really like this phrasing.
+I think the right way would be to, user must include in the XCM message a way to provide a valid asset that can be used to pay for XCM execution in the destination chain, to cover the associated fees.

+!!! note
+    Since appchains are sovereign, they can decide which tokens are valid for paying their XCM execution fees.
+    Therefore, if appchain B accepts appchain A tokens for fee payments, any user on appchain A can pay for an XCM message destined for appchain B using only appchain A tokens.

 ## Establishing Cross-Chain Communication {: #channel-registration }

 Before two chains can communicate, a messaging channel must be established.
 Channels are unidirectional, which means that separate channels are needed to send messages from chain A to chain B and B to A.